Altinn/altinn-studio-docs/content/notifications/send-notifications/developer-guides/send-email-notifications/_index.en.md

 This API requires authentication and the request must also include one of the following:
 - Maskinporten scope __altinn:notifications.create__ (for external system callers)
-- Platform Access Token (for Altinn Apps or internal Altinn systems)
+- Platform Access Token (for Altinn Apps and internal Altinn systems)

 See [Authentication and Authorization](../../../api/#authentication--authorization) for more information.